How Can I Keep God’s Law Without Being Legalistic?

 Some feel that if one follows God’s Law he will be legalistic.
 But Jesus’ life is a proof of the opposite.
 Jesus said, “I have kept my Father’s commandments, and abide in his love” (John 15:10).
-Keeping God’s commandments is a proof of our love to God “If ye love me, keep my commandments” (John 14:15).
+Keeping God’s commandments is a proof of our love to God.
+Jesus taught, “If ye love me, keep my commandments” (John 14:15).

 Law and grace work in perfect harmony.
 The law points out sin, and grace saves from sin.
 The law is the will of God, and grace is the power to do the will of God.
 Christians do not obey the law in order to be saved but because they are saved.
-A legalistic person depends on his own works for righteousness instead of accepting the righteousness of Christ by faith.
+A legalistic person depends on his own works for righteousness to attain salvation instead of accepting the righteousness of Christ by faith to be justified.

 The works of obedience are the real test of love.
-This is why they are so necessary in the experience of a true believer “Faith without works is dead” (James 2:20).
+This is why they are so necessary in the experience of a true believer.
+For “faith without works is dead” (James 2:20).
 Jesus said, “Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven” (Matthew 7:21).

-John summed it up in these words: “For this is the love of God, that we keep his commandments: and his commandments are not grievous” (1 John 5:3).
-But it is Jesus who does the works of obedience in us “For we are his workmanship, created in Christ Jesus unto good works” (Ephesians 2:10).
+John sums it up in these words: “For this is the love of God, that we keep his commandments: and his commandments are not grievous” (1 John 5:3).
+But it is Jesus who does the works of obedience in us.
+“For we are his workmanship, created in Christ Jesus unto good works” (Ephesians 2:10).
 For we can’t do any good works without Him (John 15:5).

 In His service,